A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Theoretical R-value and Optimality Theory

 \section{Theoretical R-value and Optimality Theory}

-In this section, we introduce the theoretical $R$-value and derive the optimal score function under a simplified setup.
-Our theory provides practical insights for practitioners on how to train score functions to construct informative $R$-values.
+In this section, we introduce the theoretical R-value and derive the optimal score function under a simplified setup.
+Our subsequent discussions are purely theoretical, where we assume an oracle with access to all distributional information and make several simplifying assumptions.
+Our primary goal is to develop a theoretical version of the R-value and an optimality theory for FSR control.
+This theoretical framework serves as a foundation for our practical algorithm and provides valuable insights into the properties of the R-value.
+Our theory provides practical insights for practitioners on how to train score functions to construct informative R-values.